Extending Stable and Popular Matching Algorithms from Bipartite to Arbitrary Instances: Preliminaries

 Let us suppose that we have some weight function $\w:E\to \mathbb{R}$ on the edges.
 By restricting the candidate fractional-matchings to only the maximum weight fractional-matchings, we can define a new version of popularity.
 We say that a maximum weight fractional-matching $M$ is a \textit{popular maximum weight fractional-matching}, if we have $\Delta (M,N,\phi)\ge 0$ for any other maximum weight fractional-matching $N$ and feasible pairing $\phi$.
 We call the problem of finding such a matching \popmax.

 \pbDef{\popmax}{ A graph $G=(V;E)$ with strict preference orders $\succ_v$ for each $v\in V$ and a weight function $\w:E\to \mathbb{R}$. }{ A popular maximum weight fractional-matching $M$.}

 In our algorithm, we reduce this problem to a slightly easier problem, where we consider critical fractional-matchings.
-To define these, let's suppose we are given a set $\C\subseteq V$ of critical vertices.
+To define these, let us suppose we are given a set $\C\subseteq V$ of critical vertices.
 We say that a fractional-matching is \textit{critical}, if it saturates every critical vertex, i.e. if $\sum_{e\in E(v)}M(e)=1$ for all $v\in \C$.

 Finally, we say that a critical fractional-matching is a \textit{popular critical fractional-matching}, if $\Delta (M,N,\phi)\ge 0$ for any critical fractional-matching $N$ and feasible pairing $\phi$.